Sleep Apnea Information

 Obstructions occur during sleep for two primary reasons: lack of muscle tone and gravity.
-Excess tissue in the upper airway and anatomic abnormalities compound these factors.
-During sleep, especially in REM sleep, our bodies relax, and muscle tissues like the tongue and soft palate lose their slight rigidity.
 Because we tend to sleep lying down, gravity pulls these tissues toward the back of the throat and closes the upper airway.

 Partially Obstructed Upper Airway